The X-ray edge singularity in Quantum Dots: Absorption spectrum

-\emph{Absorption lineshape.} From Eq.~(\ref{eq_G_new}), one can deduce the behavior of the absorption lineshape near the threshold analytically \beq A(\omega)\stackrel{\omega \to \omega_{\mathrm{th}}}{\sim} \theta(\omega-\omega_{\mathrm{th}}) \left( \omega-\omega_{\mathrm{th}} \right)^{\gamma-1} \eeq that shows the typical power-law singularity.
-The singularity is a consequence of the singular behavior of the initial Fermi-Dirac distribution of the conduction band electrons at zero temperature.
-At finite temperatures, the singularity is cut off.
-In Fig.~\ref{Fig2}, NRG data for the absorption spectrum is shown.
-For light frequencies $\omega$ in the vicinity of the threshold, the analytical power-law results included as thin solid lines fit perfectly to the exact NRG results.
-In view of the equivalence to a work distribution, the existence of the threshold in the absorption spectrum is evident.
+\emph{Work distribution.} In view of the equivalence to a work distribution, the existence of the threshold in the absorption spectrum is evident.
 In the beginning, the system is prepared in the ground state of the initial Hamiltonian.
 The minimum energy, i.e., work, that has to be provided to the system by switching on the coupling to the resonant level is the ground state energy difference between initial and final Hamiltonian.
 Thus, it is impossible for a photon of energy less than the ground state energy difference to be absorbed.
 The singular behavior of the absorption spectrum shows that the dominant excitations that are created by the absorption process are low-energy excitations in the vicinity of the Fermi level.